JoaoLopesF/SerialDebug/README.md

         But it runs in older Arduino, as UNO, Leonardo, Mega, ...
-        In UNO or similar some features as Watches in debugger is not implemented, due full library is huge for it (more than 7k lines of code).
+        In UNO or similar some features as Watches in debugger is not implemented, due full library is huge for it (more than 5k lines of code, without comments).
         For the Mega, some features are reduced, but have watches.

-        If debugger is disabled, SerialDebug in UNO, consumes only about 170 bytes of memory.
+        If debugger is disabled, SerialDebug in UNO, consumes only about 150 bytes of memory.
         And it not fully otimized yet.

         The default speed of serial is 250000, for Espressif, ARM or Mega boards